-The Canadian Hydrogen Intensity Mapping Experiment is a revolutionary new Canadian radio telescope designed to answer major questions in astrophysics and cosmology.
+The Canadian Hydrogen Intensity Mapping Experiment, CHIME, is a novel radio telescope designed to answer major questions in astrophysics and cosmology.

 Team

-The CHIME project is co-led by the University of British Columbia, McGill University, University of Toronto, and the Dominion Radio Astrophysical Observatory with collaborating institutions across North America.
+CHIME was built and is currently operated by the scientists at the University of British Columbia, McGill University, the University of Toronto, and the Dominion Radio Astrophysical Observatory, along with collaborating institutions throughout North America.

 Funding